 Level 1

 This will apply to most projects.
-As long as your participants are not in a vulnerable population, you are not collecting very sensitive information, and you are not going to publish participants’ names, your research will require a Level 1 application.
+As long as your participants are not in a vulnerable population, you are not collecting very sensitive information, and you will not publish participants’ names, your research will require a Level 1 application.

 Level 2

-Projects that involve people who are 18 or younger will require a Level 2 application.
-These projects will remain at a Level 2 application as long as the information you are collecting could not be harmful to their privacy or general wellbeing.
+Projects involving people 18 or younger will require a Level 2 application.
+These projects will remain at a Level 2 application as long as the information you are collecting does not harm their privacy or general well-being.

 Level 3